Operations Division East

 **Please do not email to report crimes or to receive legal advice**

-ODE is comprised basically of four major components; uniform patrol, Community Response Team, Bike Officers, and the Neighborhood Crime Section.
-There are eight patrol sectors in ODE serviced by eleven patrol squads.
+ODE is comprised basically of three major components; uniform patrol, Community Response Team (CRT), and the Neighborhood Crime Section.
+There are eight patrol sectors in ODE serviced by ten patrol squads.
 In addition to the patrol officers’ goal of answering calls for service in timely and efficient manner, they also worktraffic enforcement and directed patrolling.
 The Community Response Team (CRT) works in uniform or plainclothes dealing with specific problems within the division.
 The Bike Officers complement uniform patrol in patrolling potential trouble spots.
-Due to the very nature of the Bike Officers’ assignment they have the ability to interact more openly with members of the community on a daily basis.
 Finally the Neighborhood Crime Section conducts follow-up investigations regarding the very crimes, which affects the quality of life for our community.

 Teamwork, Personal Responsibility, and Fairness are critical values we in ODE embrace to enhance the quality of life within the eastside community.
-As we enter the new millenium, the vision of the Tucson Police Department restates and reminds us about the fundamental purposes of policing-and constantly reinforcing our bond with the community we serve, and are proud to protect.
+The vision of the Tucson Police Department restates and reminds us about the fundamental purposes of policing-and constantly reinforcing our bond with the community we serve, and are proud to protect.